RH-sdavey/sean-might-help-you/content/sean-posts/2019-08-03/index.md

 This will be a Linux bash script, so you can write this script in any linux based text editor you like, I will be using one called Vim but gedit will be fine

-So first we nee a file, lets create a file called "get_user_info.sh" in your home directory
+So first we need a file, lets create a file called "get_user_info.sh" in your home directory

 ```
  cd ~ ; touch get_user_info.sh